 Located on the West Coast of New Zealand’s North Island Mount Taranaki is the perfect definition of a stratovolcano.
 With its perfect conical shape, it could easily pass as the famous Mt Fuji in Japan.

 In fact, they look so similar, that Mount Taranaki ‘played’ Mount Fuji in “The Last Samurai” movie starring Tom Cruise.

 Mount Egmont National Park, surrounding the peak is a hikers’ Paradise and to me, there is no better way to explore this area than on your feet.

 You can find a great selection of hikes and short walks directly on the DOC’s website (DOC stands for NZ’s Department of Conservation).

 TIP: When driving towards New Plymouth – the gateway to Mount Egmont National Park – spare a couple of hours to make a stop at the Three Sisters and the Elephant Rock.
 An impressive rock formation directly on the beach.
 Just make sure to plan your visit at low tide!

-For those with more time on their hands you can plan the whole circuit which takes 2-3 days to complete.
-I have done it myself and it was one of my favourite multiday hikes in New Zealand!
+For those with more time on their hands, you can plan the whole circuit which takes 2-3 days to complete.
+I have done it myself and it was one of my favorite multi-day hikes in New Zealand!

 The Goblin Forest